sjl/badwolf/README.markdown

 Default: `0` (off, gutters are the same as the background)

+### g:badwolf\_folded

+Determines how light to render the background of folded linese.

+Can be set to `0`, `1`, `2`, or `3`.

+    " Make folded lines darker than the background. let g:badwolf_folded = 0

+    " Make folded lines the same color as the background. let g:badwolf_folded = 1

+    " Make folded lines lighter than the background. let g:badwolf_folded = 2

+    " Make folded lines much lighter than the background. let g:badwolf_folded = 3

+Default: `1` (same color as the background)

 ### g:badwolf\_tabline

 Determines how light to render the background of the tab line (the line at the